PINTO0309/onnx2tf/README.md

 # First generates an optimal parameter replacement JSON file, then uses it
 # to validate the model accuracy.
 This ensures the best possible conversion accuracy.
 onnx2tf -i model.onnx -agj -cotof

+# Accuracy validation with opt-in JSON generation on error
+# Generates a parameter replacement JSON only when accuracy errors greater than 1e-2
+# are detected during validation.
+onnx2tf -i model.onnx -cotof -agje

 # INT8 Quantization, Full INT8 Quantization
 # INT8 Quantization with INT16 activation, Full INT8 Quantization with INT16 activation